 Planning Your Visit to Ik-Kill

 If you’re planning a trip to Cenote Ik-Kil, you should keep a few things in mind.
-First and foremost, make sure you bring plenty of sunscreens and insect repellent, as the Yucatan Peninsula can get very hot and humid.
+First and foremost, be sure to bring plenty of sunscreen and insect repellent, as the Yucatan Peninsula can be very hot and humid.
 You’ll also want to bring a towel and a change of clothes, as you’ll likely get wet while swimming.
+Here are the available tours to choose from:

 Facilities for Visitors